jerzual/oy/README.md

 - rxjs: reactive stuff.
 - reactive-state: used to manage server state and client state.
 - express: web server
-- mithril with tsx for ui / site rendering
+- inferno with tsx for ui / site rendering
 - css-modules

 **Development tools**